arlac77/statetransition-mixin/README.md

 ## StateTransitionMixin

-Extends a class to support state transtions
+Extends a class to support state transtions.

 ### Parameters